Action #3 of 2024 Strengthen the SEC Whistleblower Program

 [Contact Information] (if you wish/want a reply)

 Recognized by the National Whistleblower Center (NWC), Tracie Burke is Louisiana author of motiontoquash.org.
 She can be reached at tracie@motiontoquash.org.
-Motion to Quash LLC successfully promoted legislation that supports the Anti-Money Laundering Act of 2020 and amendments to the Whistleblower Protection Act.
+Motion to Quash LLC successfully promoted legislation.
+This legislation supports the Anti-Money Laundering Act of 2020.
+It also includes amendments to the Whistleblower Protection Act.
 Please Support journalism in the public interest by contributing today.
 Click here to donate Motion to Quash ISSN 2644-1594 is the copyrighted property of Motion to Quash LLC 2019.
-NWC’s mission is to support whistleblowers in their efforts to expose and help prosecute corruption and other wrongdoing around the world.
+NWC’s mission is to support whistleblowers.
+They help in their efforts to expose and help prosecute corruption.
+They also aid in addressing other wrongdoing around the world.

 2020 Candidate Integrity SCORECARD- Justice of the Peace & Constable- Jefferson Parish